 Keyloggers themselves are not inherently malicious.
 They’re used by businesses to monitor employees and security, and by parents to check on their kids’ safety.
 But when they are used nefariously, victims can find their bank accounts emptied and their identity stolen.

-In this post we look at how keyloggers steal your information, so you can protect yourself from harm.
+Learn how keyloggers steal your information so you can protect yourself from harm.

 What is a keylogger?